 Find out more about pensioner remissions, including amounts and eligibility.

 Changes in minimum rates

-In the previous budget 2015-16 this rate was the lowest in South East Queensland being $535.88 for owner-occupied properties and $669.24 for non-owner occupied.
+In the 2015-16 budget this rate was the lowest in South East Queensland.
+Rates were $535.88 for owner-occupied properties and $669.24 for non-owner occupied.
 This is significantly below the average rate paid by many Brisbane residents.
-Therefore the minimum general rates have increased in the 2016-17 budget by $100 for owner-occupied properties and $150 for non-owner occupied.
+The minimum general rates have increased in the 2016-17 budget by $100 for owner-occupied properties and $150 for non-owner occupied.
 Despite this increase Brisbane will still have the lowest minimum general rates in South East Queensland.

-Find out the full details of these charges, discounts, eligibility, and rating categories in the Resolution of Rates and Charges in the budget section.
+Full details of charges, discounts, eligibility, and rating categories in the resolution of rates and charges in the budget section.